 All right.

-I guess uh you know, Trump wants to uh look into Antifa and maybe see if they can Rico them or something, but that might be difficult because they don't have a leader.
+On other topics, I guess, you know, Trump wants to look into Antifa and maybe see if they can reco them or something.

-The Democrats actually tried saying that you can't go after Antifa because they don't exist, and that it's just spontaneous, you know, collections of people getting together.
+The Democrats actually tried saying that you can't go after Antifa because they don't exist and that it's just spontaneous, you know, collections of people getting together.

 Well, you know what that sounds like to me?

-Sounds like the Democrats know that if uh Antifa is pursued, somebody's gonna find out who is funding them, and it could be that Antifa will be the last to find out that they had a leader.
+And it could be that Antifa will be the last to find out that they had a leader.

 I don't know.

-I don't know, but they might find out they do have a leader and they didn't know it the whole time.
+But they might find out they do have a leader and they didn't know it the whole time.

 You know what I mean?